Nemo848/esp32-arduino-log-from0/README.md

 # esp32-arduino-log-from0

 My hands-on journey learning Arduino, ESP32, and embedded hardware from scratch.

+## Also see
+- Build logs and photos: (https://hackaday.io/nemo.s4) -Main Portfolio
 ----------------------------------------------------------------------------------

 ## What This Is
 A running log of everything I'm building and learning with Arduino, ESP32, sensors, and circuits — code, notes, and small projects as I go, starting from zero.

 ----------------------------------------------------------------------------------

 ## Background
 Started August 2026.
 Following Paul McWhorter's ESP32/Arduino series, also following Math and Science "Engineering Circuit Analysis", building toward a future in computer hardware engineering.

 ----------------------------------------------------------------------------------

 ## Structure
 Each folder is a small project or exercise, roughly in the order I did them (e.g. `01- esp32 blink`, `02- LED blink`, ...).

 ----------------------------------------------------------------------------------

 ## Progress log
 - 8/25/26 — repo created, starting from bread boarding basics
 - ## 02 — SOS Morse Code Blink